• Simple Recipes

 DIRECTIONS TO MAKE BLUEBERRY MUFFIN BREAD

-In the bowl of a stand mixer or in a medium mixing bowl, combine the flour, sugar, salt, baking soda and baking powder.
+Preheat the oven to 350°F, then in the bowl of a stand mixer or in a mixing bowl, combine the dry ingredients on low speed: flour, sugar, salt, baking soda and baking powder.

-Pour batter into a prepared loaf pan (see above in tips).
-Spread crumb topping mixture in a single layer over top of the batter.
+Spread the crumble topping mixture in a single layer over top of the batter.

-Remove form the oven and allow to cool 5-10 minutes before eating.
+Remove the bread from the oven and allow it to cool 5-10 minutes before enjoying!

 NOTES

-• If you’re using frozen blueberries, like I did, set them out 30 to 60 minutes before you’re ready to make the bread to allow them to thaw.
-You can also let them thaw in the refrigerator over night.
+• If you’re using frozen blueberries, set them out 30 to 60 minutes before you’re ready to make the bread to allow them to thaw.
+You can also let them thaw in the refrigerator overnight.

-• Prepare your loaf pan by adding a small amount of vegetable or coconut oil and rubbing it on all sides.
-Then add your parchment paper on top.
+• Prepare your loaf pan by adding a small amount of oil to the bottom of the pan and rubbing it on all sides, Then add your parchment paper on top.
 The oil will help the parchment paper stick to the sides and be easier to work with.

 • I prefer to use wild blueberries versus traditional blueberries because they’re smaller and much sweeter.
 I get mine frozen at Costco, but your local grocery store may sell them too.
 You can use whatever blueberries you have on hand though.